Ahmed-sudo-eng/alx-higher_level_programming/0x0B-python-input_output/README.md

 4-from_json_string.py: a function that return an object (Python data structure) represented by a JSON string

 5-save_to_json_file.py: a function that writes an Object to a text file, using a JSON representation

+6-load_from_json_file.py: a function that creates an object from a "JSON" file